 The omitted variable bias is a common and serious problem in regression analysis.
 Generally, the problem arises if one does not consider all relevant variables in a regression.
 In this case, one violates the third assumption of the assumption of the classical linear regression model.
 The following blog posts explain the omitted variable bias and demonstrate its consequences.

-The second post explains the omitted variable bias in general words and introduces an example that we use throughout the series.
+The first post explains the omitted variable bias in general words and introduces an example that we use throughout the series.

-The sixth post summarizes what one can do in the light of an omitted variable bias.
+The fifth post summarizes what one can do in the light of an omitted variable bias.
 The post lists several points how one can address an omitted variable bias.